 Note: A Cubs Baseball Summer Camps uniform and hat will be provided to each player the morning of the first day of camp.

 Everything brought to camp should be labeled with your child's first initial and last name.
 Your child should bring:

 - Cleats and athletic shoes (please bring sneakers so your camper is able to participate fully during indoor activities in the event of inclement weather)

 - Sunscreen (spray sunscreen is recommended over lotion)

-- Lunch in a lunch bag clearly labeled with your camper's name
+- Lunch in a lunch bag clearly labeled with your child's name

 - Water bottle to be refilled throughout the day (we provide plenty of water at all times)